 3. Snack on walnuts and edamame

-If you’re looking for healthy snack alternatives, munch on walnuts and edamame, suggests Harlow.
-Not only are they great plant-based sources of omega-3s, but they are also loaded with fiber, antioxidants, and other nutrients.
+If you’re looking for healthy snack alternatives, munch on walnuts and edamame, recommends Harlow.
+Not only are they great plant-based sources of omega-3s (a cup of walnuts offers 3.3 grams of ALA, while half a cup of edamame contains 0.3 grams), but they are also loaded with fiber, antioxidants, and other nutrients.

 Read More: 5 Plant Foods That Are Complete Proteins